Animal Surrenders: Personal Pets

 These are animals that have an owner and need to be surrendered to HART for various reasons.
 If a person can no longer keep their pet here is the procedure to surrender it.

 • Call the shelter to talk with a worker to see if the pet is a candidate to be surrendered.
-Age,
+Age, temperament, and health are factors considered in determining if this is a good candidate for surrendering to a shelter.

-Please take in to consideration the following when you are thinking about surrendering your pet to a shelter.
+Please take into consideration the following when you are thinking about surrendering your pet to a shelter.

 Surrendering Your Personal Pet to HART: